 LMI data powered by LMI for All

-- For entry you would require a minimum of National 4 or 5 in English and Maths.
+- For entry you would require a minimum of National 4 English and Maths.

-- All applicants must pass the Scottish Ambulance Service entrance test including accident and emergency fitness test, interview and occupational health screening.
+- All applicants must pass the Scottish Ambulance Service entrance test including occupational fitness test, competency based interview and occupational health screening.

-- You must have a full current Category C1 driving licence at least 12 weeks before you begin training.
-You will also be required to undertake a pre-employment driving assessment.
+- You must have a full current Category C1 driving licence at least 6 weeks before you begin training.
+You must have no more than 3 penalty points.

 What Does it Take?